merklejerk/solpp/README.md

 - Flattens your source files for easy contract verification on [etherscan.io](https://etherscan.io) by merging all naked imports.
 - Will even include URL imports, along with their dependencies.
-- Simple, practical language that resembles C-sytle preprocessor directives, with a little python and javascript thrown in.
+- Simple, practical language inspired by C preprocessor directives, python, and javascript.
 - Easily declare symbols and macro functions in your source file with `#def` and `#macro` if directives.
 - `#if`/`#elif`/`#else` blocks for conditional code rendering.
+- `#for` blocks for repeating code.
 - Expand (substitute) with `${...}` or evaluate with `$${...}` symbols, macros, and expressions anywhere in your code.
 - All math is done in extremely high precision (120 digits) and can represent both positive and negative integers or decimals.
-- Complete expression syntax with useful builtin functions.
+- Robust expression syntax with many useful builtin functions.

 ## Topics
 - [Example](#example)